Seirdy/hardened-configs/caddy/README.md

 - Reverse proxying is very easy and handles all headers like Remote IP, Host, etc for you without any intervention.
 - Caddy itself is also written in Go.
 - Caddy has support for TLS1.3, HTTP2, and HTTP3/QUIC without any extra configuration with default enabled OCSP stapling, downgrade protection, and default SSL session cache\*.
-- Caddy uses secure TLS ciphers _(only if you are using TLS1.2 and TLS 1.3)_ by default.
+- Caddy uses secure TLS ciphers and secure TLS versions by default.
 - Caddy can use compression easily.
 - Built in support for requesting and automatically requests and enables free TLS certificates from Let's Encrypt, Let's Encrypt staging (such as wildcard certs), or ZeroSSL.
 - Caddy is a project developed by ZeroSSL.